DJBarnes/django-dump-die/README.md

 ### DJANGO_DD_INCLUDE_UTILITY_TOOLBAR
 :Default: ```True```<br>
-By default, a "utility toolbar" will show at top of page during DD output.
-To hide this toolbar, set this setting to ``False``.
+By default, a **Utility Toolbar** will show at top of the page during DD output.
+This toolbar provides buttons to easily expand and collapse multiple objects at once.
 ```python
 DJANGO_DD_INCLUDE_UTILITY_TOOLBAR = False
 ```